Budget 2020: Companies Act to be amended to decriminalise civil offences

 New Delhi, Feb 01: Finance Minister Nirmala Sitharaman on Saturday said the government plans to amend the Companies Act to decriminalise civil offences.

-In her second Budget presentation, the finance minister asserted that "tax harassment" would not be tolerated.
+In her second Budget presentation, the Finance Minister asserted that "tax harassment" would not be tolerated.

-"We are willing to put in law that tax harassment cannot be tolerated when we are talking about citizens," added the Finance Minister.
+"We are willing to put in law that tax harassment cannot be tolerated when we are talking about citizens," added the FM.

 New Income Tax slabs after Union Budget 2020